apache/paimon/docs/content/api/java-api.md

 - The commitIdentifier of `StreamTableWrite` and `StreamTableCommit` needs to be consistent, and the id needs to be incremented for the next committing.
 - When a failure occurs, if you still have uncommitted `CommitMessage`s, please use `StreamTableCommit#filterCommitted` to exclude the committed messages by commitIdentifier.
-Meanwhile, you could abort uncommitted `CommitMessage`s via `StreamTableCommit#abort`.

 ```java
 import java.util.List;